La Biennale de Momon

 The project might consist of texts, scores, routes, images and sounds, everything that can live online without actually touching the physical ground.
 In the village there will be no objects that refer to the project, apart from a sign with the web address.
 La Biennale de Momon will be approachable online only.
 Of course you can choose to visit the actual village (phone in the hand), but without expecting to see something different than what it always was, a small village in the Perigord.

-For this occasion I have invited seven artists with different artistic approaches, but with a certain preference of creating work without a material body, without physical traces.
+For this occasion I have invited eight artists with different artistic approaches, but with a certain preference of creating work without a material body, without physical traces.

 For that specific occasion we decided not to invite the artists, to prevent the focus to move away too much from the actual village to their artistic representation.

-Some time after the summer we plan to organise a small public conference in Dordrecht, the Netherlands.
+In June 2021 we plan to organise a small public conference in the Dordrechts Museum in Dordrecht, the Netherlands.
 This conference will also be called La Biennale de Momon.
 We will invite all participating artists to this occasion, to meet each other and to talk about their work.
 Also we intend to invite some other professionals with a possible relation to the subject.
-I am thinking about actors, writers, journalists, scientists.

 Frans van Lent